duallynoted/react-hooks-spike/README.md

 # Double Render Issue: Or How I Learned to Stop Having Two Console Logs and Love the One

-## Essentially, React's strict mode causes double rendering which hinders learning truly about lifecycles.
+## Essentially, React's strict mode causes double rendering which hinders learning about React's lifecycles.
 Check src/index.js for further comments.

 # Getting Started with Create React App